Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/HT_&_VHT-Operations/Transmit-Beamforming_and_more.md

 # Key concepts

 - When looking at an 802.11n packet decode in a protocol analyzer, you notice the NDP Announcement subfield set: An **NDP will follow the current frame but will not be seen by a protocol analyzer.**
+- During a VHT Transmit Beamforming sounding exchange, the beamformee transmits a Compressed Beamforming frame to the beamformer: **Feedback Matrix is communicated within this Compressed Beamforming frame**

 # Resources